WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

 #### Authentication

-`repo-health` can authenticate with either a github token or as a Github App.
+`repo-health` can authenticate with either a gitlab token or as a Github App.

 **Either `GITHUB_TOKEN` or both `GITHUB_INSTALLATION_ID` and
 *`GITHUB_INSTALLATION_PRIVATE_KEY` are required.**